 I learned photography the hard way, shooting film in every condition, sometimes up to twenty rolls a week during my ten most intense agency years.
 Today, I enjoy being able to free myself from a technique I’ve mastered, so I can focus fully on the subject: how to showcase it, how to interpret it in my own way.

-I also sometimes revisit old issues of Photo Reporter, the magazine that made me want to become a photojournalist, I recently bought about forty back issues.
-Page after page, the graveyard of defunct brands grows.
-Behind every ad or camera test, you can see an entire profession erased, once-specialized trades now obsolete, with a few colleagues among the last to have practiced them.
+In parallel, I sometimes reread old issues of Photo Reporter, the magazine that first made me want to become a photojournalist, I recently bought around forty back issues.
+Page after page, the graveyard of vanished brands keeps growing.

 It’s not the camera that makes the photograph